Is there an application deadline?

 How much are books?

 Book prices range depending upon the specific class and the amount of classes that are being taken.
-The average cost per semester is between $700-$1,100 per semester.
+Anderson University continues to make strides to lessen the cost of books for its students through its Open Educational Resources (OER) initiative.
+Read more here.

-What year was the college founded, and what is a brief history?
+What year was the University founded, and what is a brief history?

 What is the size of the Anderson community?

-What is the ratio of enrolled females to males?
+What is the percentage of enrolled females to males?